versx/ChuckDeviceController/docs/index.md

 <br>

-**ChuckDeviceConfigurator:**
+**ChuckDeviceConfigurator**
 Controls devices that request jobs as well as includes a dashboard interface to configure job controllers and other required entity types.

 - Dashboard management UI
 - Device controller
 - Plugin system

-**ChuckDeviceController:**
+**ChuckDeviceController**
-Parses raw proto data received and inserts/upserts data entities into a MySQL type database.
+Parses raw proto data received and inserts/upserts data entities into a MySQL compatible database.

-**ChuckDeviceCommunicator:**
+**ChuckDeviceCommunicator**
 Relays new and changed data entities to outgoing webhook endpoints that are received from the ChuckDeviceController via gRPC.

-**ChuckProxy:**
+**ChuckDeviceProxy**
 Splits and proxies requests from Atlas devices to separate endpoints in order to add support for ChuckDeviceController until Atlas is updated.

 <hr>